ysfaran/react-fluent-form/docs/API.md

 > **IMPORTANT:**
 > When using `yup validation` other form fields need to be accessed with a leading `$` (here `$lastName`) which usually means the value is coming from the context.
 In fact other form values are passed as context to the `yup schema` for each field during validation execution.
-> To clearly seperate context values from field values it's recommened to wrap actual context values in a `context` field (as mentioned in `withContext`)
+> If a context property is named equal to a field property, the **field property will be overriden** in `yup.Schema`s context!

 ```ts
 formConfig.withValidation({